DowdyJ/TopGG-Bot-Voter-GUI/README.md

 ## Installation
 The solution works on both Windows and Linux.
-First, you need Node.js installed.
-You can get it [here](https://nodejs.org/en/download/current).
-You must use Node 18.0 or above!
+You will need Node.js 18.0 or higher installed.
+You can get it [here](https://nodejs.org/en/download/current). **You must use Node 18.0 or above**!

 Now, to install:
 1. Download or clone the repository.